Skip navigation

 Are you taking your diabetes medicines correctly?

-• Has your doctor changed your medicines?
+• Has your health care provider changed your medicines?

 • If you take insulin, have you been taking the correct dose?
 Is the insulin expired?
 Or has it been stored in a hot or cold place?